 We can rest assured that Jesus loves us unconditionally, just as the song says.
 He doesn’t like the sin that men commit, but He loves the sinner.
 We are approaching that time of year when many people are full of joy and excitement, which is the Christmas Season.
 Christmas is a very special time during which we exchange gifts and display love for our fellow-man.
 During this time Christmas cards are shared and hugs are plentiful.
 Jesus is the reason for the Season.
 It’s true that some people attempt to desecrate the holiday by “boozing it up” and doing things that have nothing to do with Christ.
 But we don’t worry about that because, in spite of what some people do, the Season is all about Jesus.
-Some people lie about a fat man that slides down a chimney, filling stockings and leaving toys.
+Some people lie about a portly man that slides down a chimney, filling stockings and leaving toys.
 Other people forget the purpose of the Season and buy or charge themselves into so much debt that it will take them into next year to get out.
-But we don’t do those foolish things, because the Season is about Jesus.
+But we don’t advocate that anyone should do those foolish things, because the Season is about Jesus.
 Still other people complain that because we don’t know exactly when Jesus was born they refuse to celebrate Christmas.
-We do choose to celebrate Christmas because we know that He was born.
+We do choose to celebrate Christmas because although we might not know when He was born, we know that He was born.

-King Leopold II of Belgium. – Died in 1909.
-He caused over 3 million Congolese to be murdered.
+King Leopold II of Belgium died in 1909.
+Before his death he caused over 3 million Congolese to be murdered.

-Pol Pot – Leader of the Khmer Rouge and the Prime Minister of Cambodia from 1976 to 1979.
-He caused 2 million Cambodians (approximately one third of the population) to die.
+Pol Pot was the Leader of the Khmer Rouge and the Prime Minister of Cambodia from 1976 to 1979.
+He caused 2 million Cambodians (approximately one-third of the population) to die.

-Adolf Hitler -Appointed Chancellor of Germany in 1933.
-He brought death and destruction to tens of millions of people, including the genocide of some six million Jews in what is now known as the Holocaust.
+Adolf Hitler was appointed Chancellor of Germany in 1933.
+He brought death and destruction to tens of millions of people, including the genocide of some six million Jews, in what is now known as the Holocaust.

 Josef Stalin – General Secretary of the Communist Party.
-The total number of people murdered under Stalin’s reign, ranged from 10 to 60 million.
+The total number of people murdered under Stalin’s reign ranged from 10 to 60 million people.

 John 3:16 (KJV)